 In 1947, the historic Dr. John Denham Palmer house at 1305 Atlantic Avenue was purchased by Mr. Oxley and the funeral home was relocated from downtown to its present location.
 After years of service to our community, Mr. Oxley passed away on August 17, 1957 at the age of 49.

 Mrs. Oxley continued to operate the business assisted by her cousin E.C.”Buddy” Burgess.
 In 1961, Harold R. Brackett, joined the firm.
 On July 1, 1974 Mrs. Oxley sold the business to John H. Heard of Moultrie, GA.
 The name later changed to Oxley-Heard Funeral Directors.

-In 1991 Phillip T. Byrd came to Oxley-Heard and serves as Vice President of the company.
+In 1991 Phillip T. Byrd came to Oxley-Heard and served as Vice President of the company until September of 2017.